NaveenPaluru/Segmentation-COVID-19/readme.md

 ## savedModels

 Download the trained models from the google drive link below and place it inside the subfolder in the savedModels.
-Trained model are [here](https://drive.google.com/open?id=1wm3m-0Upjk6g8jxnNEIBWK686kf2SJZm)
+Trained model is [here](https://drive.google.com/open?id=1wm3m-0Upjk6g8jxnNEIBWK686kf2SJZm)

 ## results